MicrosoftDocs/SupportArticles-docs/support/sql/performance/701-error-large-batches.md

 - Reduce batch sizes.
 - Change parameter types.
 For example, replace `sql_variant` with other types.

 The `USERSTORE_SXC` cache is used for connection management level allocations, such as RPC parameters and the memory that is associated with prepared handles.
-When a client sends a request containing a large batch of RPC calls, each potentially using a large number of certain types of parameters like `sql_variant`, it could result in a large number of allocations from this cache, thereby exhausting all the available memory.
+When a client sends a request containing a large batch of RPC calls, each potentially using a large number of certain types of parameters like `sql_variant`, it could result in excessive allocations from this cache, thereby exhausting all the available memory.

 The application should also be monitored to ensure we're closing prepared handles in a timely fashion.
 When you don't close these handles in a timely manner, it will prevent SQL Server from releasing memory for the associated objects on the server side.